Structure and stability of high-redshift galaxies in cosmological simulations: Structure of high redshift galaxies

 \subsection{Surface density profiles}

-To study the surface density profile of the simulated galaxies, we need to determine the center of a galaxy and orientation of the projection plane.
-We define the galaxy center to be at the location of maximum stellar density, which is found iteratively using smaller and smaller smoothing kernels in \citet{Brown:2018aa}.
-To determine the disk orientation, we examined several alternative definitions based on the angular momentum of neutral gas and the principle axes of the tensor of inertia of gas and stars.
+To study the surface density profile of the simulated galaxies, we need to determine the centre of a galaxy and orientation of the projection plane.
+We define the galaxy centre to be at the location of maximum stellar density, which is found iteratively using smaller and smaller smoothing kernels in \citet{Brown:2018aa}.
+To determine the galaxy orientation, we examined several alternative definitions based on the angular momentum of neutral gas and the principle axes of the tensor of inertia of gas and stars.

 We use the following definition of the inertia tensor (also called "shape tensor" in \citealt{zemp_etal11})